 Sorry to be so gushing, but Gmail really is fantastic.

-Since most paid survey programs email you as soon as new surveys open up, it’s important to stay on top of things.
+Since most paid survey sites email you as soon as new surveys open up, it’s important to stay on top of things.
 Follow these suggestions for keeping your inboxes organized and you’ll be on your way to maximizing your paid survey income.